My Favourite Video Game Soundtracks - Part 2

 While it is a good score, I wouldn't mention Reach's soundtrack here if it weren't for 'Walking Away', another variation of Halo 1's 'A Walk In The Woods' that turns it into a very military-sounding, brass-central song that works quite well and gives the theme a new colour to its ever-growing palette.

-I'll be looking at the Fable games and the gigantic series that is Assassin's Creed with their unique synth/orchestral hybrid scores and a classic motif that ties them all (mostly) together.
+I'll be looking at the Fable video games and the gigantic series that is Assassin's Creed with their unique synth/orchestral hybrid scores and a classic motif that ties them all (mostly) together.